ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/05-reporting/assignment.md

 3. Find `ua_release_dates`
 4. Click `Save`

-Now let's setup a schedule to automatically export our dashboard as a PDF every night for the exec office.
+The CIO is concerned about us not testing new browsers sufficiently, and for some time wants a nightly report of our dashboard.
+No problem!

 1. Click `Download` icon
 2. Click `Schedule exports`
 3. Click `Schedule export`

-# Alert with Transform
+# Alert when a new UA is seen

-Let's say we want to know both the first and last time a particular user_agent was seen.
-And let's say we want to alert when a new UA is detected.
-To do the latter, we will need to keep track of what UAs we've seen and when.
-Elastic Transforms make this easy!
+Ideally, we can send an alert whenever a new User Agent is seen.
+To do that, we need to keep state of what User Agents we've already seen.
+Fortunately, Elastic Transforms makes this easy!

 Create transform:
 1. Navigate to `Management` > `Stack Management` > `Transforms`